 Bought a New Television Today… Finally: We had a 19-inch LCD for about 3 years before breaking down and buying a 40″ LCD.
 Honestly, I don’t understand TVs.
 I watch maybe 2 hours per day (for myself) and I usually enjoy it – and then feel ashamed of enjoying it.
 I imagine TV is just another one of those things that I could give up if I had a little bit more of a spine.

-Synonyms For Love: Appreciation is a great synonym for love.
+: Appreciation is a great synonym for love.
 You can’t love something if you don’t appreciate its existence and presence in your life.

 The open road: Outstanding insight.
 As usual with Seth’s stuff, it make take a minute for it to sink in, but his point really, really resonated with me.